Categories

 execution racial bias Tarrant County

-Today, March 11, 2026, at 6:00 PM CT, the State of Texas is scheduled to execute Cedric Ricks.
+On March 11, 2026, the State of Texas executed Cedric Ricks.
 Ricks was sentenced to death for killing his girlfriend, Roxann Sanchez, and her eight-year-old son, Anthony Figueroa, in Tarrant County in 2013.
-According to his attorneys, he has taken responsibility for the harm his actions have caused and focused his time on death row on rehabilitation and spiritual growth.
+In his last words, he expressed his remorse and apologized to Sanchez’s surviving son.

-Ricks’s cert petition and application for a stay of execution were just denied by the Supreme Court of the United States, where he raised a claim that the State struck potential jurors based on their race, a violation of Batson v.
-Kentucky
+Ricks’s cert petition and application for a stay of execution were denied by the Supreme Court of the United States earlier in the day.
+His attorneys had asked the Justices to intervene, arguing prosecutors violated Ricks’ constitutional rights by eliminating potential jurors on the basis of race.

 Ricks has long suspected that the State discriminated because of jurors’ race during jury selection.
 Indeed, he raised a Batson objection at the time of trial and specifically asked to see the State’s notes.
 The State refused to provide their notes. …